Girls und Panzer: This Is the Real Anzio Battle!: Marketing

 The announcement about the production of Girls und Panzer: This Is the Real Anzio Battle! was included in the teaser footage featuring the upcoming projects of the Girls und Panzer franchise in May 2013.
 A television advertisement previewing the OVA was released in December 2013.
 The key visual for the OVA was released in February 2014.
 The promotional video for the OVA was released in April 2014, which was first shown on the eve of Ōarai Spring Festival Kairaku Festa in Ōarai last month, followed by another one in June.

 The OVA's first five minutes began streaming on Bandai Channel, Gyao!, Rakuten ShowTime, and J:COM On Demand on July 2, 2014.
 The OVA's Blu-ray theatrical limited edition was sold in theaters on its premiere, which includes a bust figure of Anchovy.
 Promotional partners for the OVA included Namco and the cake specialty store Anishuga.

 Release

 Theatrical and online distribution services

 Girls und Panzer: This Is the Real Anzio Battle! was released simultaneously in 14 theaters in Japan and on Bandai Channel, PlayStation Video Unlimited, J:COM On Demand, and au Video Pass on July 5, 2014.
-The OVA was previously scheduled to be released in spring 2014 before it was shifted to the July premiere.
+The OVA was previously scheduled to be released in March 2014 before it was shifted to the July premiere.